lgatto/discover-combine-data-software/IntentToSubmit.md

 awarded an  Sustainability Institute fellowship and recently have become a Software Carpentry instructor.

+##### Fellowship

 Since the completion of my PhD, the emphasis of my work has focused on delivering software solutions to tackle specific data-driven scientific questions, that have culminated in several state-of-the-art software, data and educational packages.
-The extend to which I can deliver research software is constraint by the limited opportunities for research software engineering in academia.
+The extend to which I can deliver and promote research software is constrained by the limited opportunities for research software engineering in academia.
+This fellowship represents an ideal avenue to support my independent establishment by reinforcing my RSE activities as an independent EPSRC fellow.

 The fellowship would be jointly hosted by the Department of Computer Science and the Research IT Services at the UCL.
-It will give me a unique opportunity to pursue my inter-disciplinary career focusing on research software engineering.

 #### Programme summary